theodoreOnzGit/theologyOnGit/readme.typ

 of creationism and intelligent design found in literature.
 Work by Penncock #cite("pennock2003creationism") is one classic example of common criticisms of intelligent design being advocated in the classroom.
+Of course, the version of evolution espoused in Neo-Darwinism is debatable in literature #cite("brown2022neo") and it would also be interesting to take a look at peer reviewed arguments as well.

 == Disclaimer